Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (c) 18+ card; or

-8.2.3 A student without acceptable identification will be allowed to undertake the examination.
-However, the student cannot leave the examination venue until an invigilator or a member of Student Business Services has verified their identity by checking the University’s recorded image of the student.
-If the student’s identity cannot be verified by Student Business Services, then the Academic Registrar and Director, Student Services will determine whether the circumstances warrant the student being given further opportunity to present suitable evidence of identity.
-If the student fails to provide the required evidence, the Academic Registrar and Director, Student Services will refer the case to the Pro Vice-Chancellor (Students) under the Student Conduct – Governing Policy.
+8.2.4 When a student’s identity cannot be verified using the University’s recorded image of the student, the Academic Registrar and Director, Student Services determines whether the circumstances warrant the student being given further opportunity to present suitable evidence of identity.
+Should the student still fail to provide the required evidence, the case must be dealt with in accordance with the Student Conduct – Governing Policy.

 8.3 Student attendance at examinations